-G-Cloud 10 is the latest iteration of the UK Government which eases the procurement of cloud-based services by public-sector bodies.
+G-Cloud 10 is the latest iteration of the UK Government framework which eases the procurement of cloud-based services by public-sector bodies.
 Considered as one of the government’s greatest digital successes, the framework, which started as a small project with a few key suppliers has turned into a multi-billion pound marketplace for the public sector, promoting cloud technologies and SME suppliers.

 vScaler is proud to announce its continued listing under G-Cloud 10 with its Infrastructure as a Service (IaaS) offering.
 Its listed services promise to assist digital transformation, reduce operating costs, ensure high-availability, security and reliability while supporting the Government’s plans for Digital and Cloud-First.